timonviola/PSDC/README.md

 # Installation
 Some tips and notes on installing non-trivial dependencies are given below.
+All dependencies are listed above.

+Download or even better - clone PSDC and add it to your MATLAB path.
+You might want to add the subpackages of PSDC as well to prevent extensive usage of `import`.

-## PSAT
+## OOPSAT
+PSDC builds on OOPSAT, which can be downloaded from here [OOPSAT](www.github.com/timonviola/oopsat).
+After downloading make sure that you add OOPSAT to your MATLAB path (recommended to add it to the bottom of your path list).

-PSAT can be downloaded from [http://faraday1.ucd.ie/psat.html](http://faraday1.ucd.ie/psat.html) however some custom changes/local fixes were added.
-Consequently, it is recommended to use the version at [./psat](the local copy).
+PSAT can be downloaded from [http://faraday1.ucd.ie/psat.html](http://faraday1.ucd.ie/psat.html) however some custom changes/local fixes are added.
+Consequently, it is recommended to use OOPSAT.

-Upon installation of psat add the psat folder (and its subfolders) to the MATLAB path.
-Make sure to **add PSAT to the bottom** of your MATLAB path list otherwise internal MATLAB settings will be shadowed.

 # Tests
 To check if all (MATLAB) dependencies are properly installed run